intermod-pro/presto-measure/README.md

 ### `ramsey_chevron`
 Measure a Ramsey chevron pattern by changing the delay between two π/2 pulses and their frequency.

+### `excited_sweep`
+Pulsed frequency sweep on the resonator with and without a π/2 control pulse: plot (and fit) resonance curves for ground and excited states.

 ## JPA calibration